How To: Report on "Consumed Portal Licenses"

 To produce a report of accounts associated with the Consumed Portal Licenses count you can leverage the ‘Active users’ report.

 Before proceeding, make sure that you do not have any filter(s) in place (Virtual-tenants, advanced filters, …) that may otherwise limit your ability to report on the entire population of your Microsoft 365 tenant.

 - Navigate to ‘Reports’ > ‘Users’ > ‘Active .

 - Proceed by editing the columns shown in the report with the properties:

 - Login name (UPN)

 - To show only the users counted as ‘Consumed portal licenses’, you’ll need to apply a filter.

 - In the ‘Enabled friendly service plans’ column click on the filter select ‘’ from the dropdown that appears.
-This will then filter out any account with no Office 365 licenses assigned.
+This will then filter out any account with no Microsoft 365 licenses assigned.

 - The accounts displayed are all the accounts that are counted as ‘Consumed portal .
 You can quickly validate this by scrolling down to the bottom of the display and look for the value of ‘Items’.
 This number should match the number found on ‘Portal information’, illustrated above.

 If you find that the number does not match what is listed on the ‘Portal information’, then please double check and make sure that there is no other filtering in place that might be constraining your results.
 If you still find a discrepancy, then please open a Support Case at http://support.coreview.com.